When starting out on your IVF journey, choosing where to have treatment can be overwhelming.

 For this reason, many people rely heavily on success rates to help them narrow down their choices.
 Unfortunately, the success rates listed on many websites are unregulated, so a lot of the data is often manipulated to seem more positive than it really is.

-We’re here to uncover why success rates shouldn’t always be trusted and where you can go to find accurate, comparable data.
+We’re uncovering why success rates shouldn’t always be trusted and where you can go to find accurate, comparable data.

 3 questions to ask yourself when looking at IVF success rates